 Changing to MySQL¶

 By default, WSO2 API Manager uses the embedded H2 database as the database for storing user management and registry data.
-Given below are the steps you need to follow in order to use MySQL for this purpose.
+Given below are the instructions you need to follow in order to use MySQL for this purpose.

 Setting up MySQL¶